Isisaurus/portfolio/src/projects/tech-recruitment-agency-website.md

 SWR (stale-while-revalidate) is an HTTP Cache revalidation strategy to fetch, revalidate and manage data on the client side instead of the usual combination of React hooks, useState and useEffect.

-Initial data is coming from getStaticProps method, which fetches the data for the statically generated site (/vacatures) at generation time.
+Initial data is coming from `getStaticProps( )` method, which fetches the data for the statically generated site (/vacatures) at generation time.

-In my project SWR works together with getStaticProps through the useSWR hook to manage the data displayed on the site.
-The initial data is provided by getStaticProps.
+In my project SWR works together with `getStaticProps( )` through the useSWR hook to manage the data displayed on the site.
+The initial data is provided by `getStaticProps( )`.
 The fetcher function is located in utils/contentful.js in the ContentFulApi class.
-The getValues() asynchronos method fetches the possible filter field values, the callContentful() asynchronos method gets the "jobs" collection data entries from the Contentful Content Delivery API.
+The getValues() asynchronos method fetches the possible filter field values, the `callContentful( )` asynchronos method gets the "jobs" collection data entries from the Contentful Content Delivery API.

-The callContentful() method takes in two arguments which is passed into the fetcher function through the SWR key: query and page.
+The `callContentful( )` method takes in two arguments which is passed into the fetcher function through the SWR key: query and page.
 The query is an object with keys from the possible fields for filtering in the application, the values are coming from a form filled in by the user.

 As soon as the query object is updated in the component's state, the fetcher function executes and retrieves the matching results from the initial data with a 6 results/page pagination.